 Smilow Cancer Hospital (York Street Campus) and Smilow Care Centers

-Many volunteers are needed in Smilow Cancer Hospital.
+Many volunteers are needed in Smilow Cancer Hospital and off site Smilow Care Centers.
 Ambassadors are needed to meet, greet and escort patients to various areas of the hospital.
 Accomplished pianists are sought to provide music in the hospital lobby, on the beautiful grand piano.
 Navigators are needed in the outpatient treatment center to assist patients and their families on the first day of treatment.

 Yale-New Haven Children's Hospital